CodingBobby/codingbobby.github.io/uses.md

 Main computer related hardware:

 - **relatively old *MacBook Air* from 2017:**
-Could be superseded, but it still handles most of my work easily; the display is bad though, so I'm often connecting it to my monitor.
+Could be superseded, but it still handles most of my work easily; the display is bad though, so I'm often connecting it to my monitor; due to my ultimate power, I recently managed to brick the internal SSD so it got a replacement.

 - **even older *Huawei P9* phone:**
 I'm not a phone-guy and with some manual optimisations it works fine after almost 6 years, so I don't expect to need anything new in the future and I will only get a replacement when the phone is physically broken; the only Google-app left on it is the play store, everything else (not much) is open source and/or carefully selected.